-The Company is reliant on the functionality of Funding Circle's software and IT infrastructure to facilitate the process of servicing the Company's remaining Credit Assets.
-The Company is also reliant on the functionality of the IT infrastructure of its other service providers.
+The Group is reliant on the functionality of Funding Circle's software and IT infrastructure to facilitate the process of servicing the Group's remaining Credit Assets.
+The Group is also reliant on the functionality of the IT infrastructure of its other service providers.
 These systems may be prone to operational, information security and related risks resulting from failures of, or breaches in, cybersecurity.

 Along with other holders of risk assets generally, the Group is exposed to a range of macroeconomic, geopolitical and regulatory factors which could, in certain circumstances either individually or in combination have a negative effect on carrying values, portfolio returns, delinquencies and operating costs.
+The board acknowledges that there is an emerging risk from the lack of visibility of macro risk which may impact on performance of the remaining loan portfolio.
 These factors are kept under review by the Board and relevant Board committees as appropriate.